harvard-lil/website-static/app/_posts/2018-10-31-witchcraft-in-u-s-caselaw.md

 Once you’ve created an account and logged in, you should head over to our API documentation for a [primer on authentication](https://case.law/api/#authentication).

 Now, you can download the cases using one of several means (but be careful!
-Each time you download the cases, whether in the browser, or elsewhere, your 500 daily case limit gets decremented).
+Each time you download the cases, whether in the browser, or elsewhere, your daily case limit of 500 gets decremented).

 You can download cases:
 1. in your browser by going to this link: [read cases in the browser](https://api.case.law/v1/cases/?search=witchcraft&full_case=true)